Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/python_kernel_op.md

 The `InferAndTryRun` completes the derivation and returns `UserOp`.
 If the result is only one output, use `SoleOutputBlob` to get the unique output.
 Otherwise use `RemoteBlobList` to get a list with multiple outputs.

 ## Implementing the Kernel with Python
 As described at the beginning of this article, Op is only a logical concept and the real calculations need to be done in the Kernel.
 In OneFlow, it can be implemented in both C++ and Python.This article only describes the accessible implementations of the Python Kernel.
-To implement the Kernel in C++, please refer to [Using C++ Extension Op](./user_op.md).
+To implement the Kernel in C++, please refer to [Extending Op with C++](./user_op.md).

 In order to provide the Python Kernel for the `user_relu` we set up previously, we need to create a `user_relu_py_kernel.py` file with the following contents: